trenton42/matryoshka/README.md

     $ cat test.txt | lein run 400

-Alternatively, a standalone jar file can be downloaded from releases and run without leiningen:

-    $ cat test.txt | java -jar matryoshka-0.1.0-standalone.jar 400

 ## Caveats

 Very large weight values or very long lists will cause the program to take a very long time.
 A future version could utilize an approximation algorithm to accommodate shifting a large number of dolls when time is of the essence.